- Visual IDEAs Newsletter

 I waited far too long to post ideas online (at the tender age of 41), because I was overwhelmed where to start and afraid what others would say.
 It wasnāt until a couple years ago I realized thereās a fine line between thoughtful reflection and willful procrastination.

 If I had to do it all over again, I wouldāve told myself to start first, figure the rest out as you go.
-Itās hard and scary to step into the unknown but as the famous Persian poet Remi said : āAs you start to walk on the path, the way appears.ā
+Itās hard and scary to step into the unknown but as the famous Persian poet Rumi said : āAs you start to walk on the path, the way appears.ā

 This issue of Visual IDEAs is brought to you by: